-The one year pharmacy informatics residency position started in July 2006 at
+The one year pharmacy informatics residency started in July 2006 at

 VUMC Pharmacy Background & Capabilities:

-VUMC has always been a leader in health informatics, with systems like CPOE to assist in efficient and accurate medication ordering.
+VUMC is a leader in health informatics with CPOE to assist in efficient and accurate medication ordering.
 The Department of Pharmacy has been recognized by ASHP with a Best Practice Award in 2002 and by the Pediatric Pharmacy Advocacy Group in 2004.
-These awards recognize the work done at Vanderbilt on CPOE and the integration of CPOE with the Pharmacy System.
-The Pharmacy department also developed a Clinical Decision Support System (CDSS) to enhance the interface between the CPOE and pharmacy systems to improve safety in the medication use process.
+These awards recognize the work done at Vanderbilt on CPOE and its integration with the Pharmacy System.
+The department also developed a Clinical Decision Support System (CDSS) to enhance the interface between the CPOE and pharmacy to improve safety in the medication use process.
 The CDSS provides prescribing assistance, educates physicians on the formulary, restricts the use of certain medications with guidelines, and provides pediatric and chemotherapy dose range checks.
-In 2005 the Department of Pharmacy installed a new pharmacy system with more advanced capabilities.
-These systems and the expertise of the staff who developed these systems provide a great learning environment.
+In 2005 the Department of Pharmacy installed a pharmacy system with more advanced capabilities.
+These systems and the expert development staff provide a great learning environment.

 Vendor Opportunities and Integration with Residency:

-Many of the VUMC informatics systems are McKesson products, and VUMC engages in product research and development efforts involving those products, which often provide opportunities for challenging residency projects at VUMC and at McKesson during the vendor experience component of the program.
-The vendor, Vanderbilt and the resident will define collaborative projects and the documentation of this work expected during the resident orientation.
+Many VUMC informatics systems are McKesson products, and VUMC engages in product research and development efforts with the vendor, which often provide opportunities for challenging residency projects during the vendor experience component of the program.
+The vendor, Vanderbilt and the resident will define collaborative projects and the document this work.
 The Vendor experience offers the resident the opportunity to learn informatics from an industry perspective, which will better prepare the resident for future employment opportunities.

-The residency will be designed to equip the resident with the necessary tools and experiences to achieve a position in pharmaco-informatics at the completion of the program.
+The residency is designed to equip the resident with the necessary tools and experiences to achieve a position in pharmaco-informatics at the completion of the program.
 The resident will have a variety of project opportunities, and thus the program may be tailored to the resident's interests and current needs of the Department of Pharmaceutical Services.
 The resident will also have responsibilities which are consistent with guidelines from ASHP.
-The goals, project opportunities and resident responsibilities are outlined below.

 Goals of Residency: